From New York to Moscow, Holocaust survivors share memories

 An 86-year-old man in Moscow described being forced by Nazi occupiers into a ghetto as a child.
 Elderly survivors in New York shared stories Sunday at the Museum of Jewish Heritage, in the shadow of the Statue of Liberty.

-Survivors also gathered in Munich, and other ceremonies are planned Monday at the Western Wall in Jerusalem and in Paris.
-The events were organized by the Conference on Jewish Material Claims Against Germany.
+Anna Sterman described being “hunted ... like mice” as a child near Lyon.
+Sarah Saragoussi, whose parents were deported to camps, said: "We thought they would come back nonetheless.
+We didn’t think they were leaving to their deaths.”

-“Keeping the memory of the Holocaust alive is a crucial and increasingly difficult task, and creating a connection with the remaining survivors is the best and most sustainable way to do that,” Charlotte Knobloch, a Holocaust survivor who now leads Munich’s Jewish community, said in a statement.
+The gathering in New York included some 200 survivors, some wearing winter caps, others wearing kippas.
+Some smiled as they listened to speeches; others looked on pensively.
+They touched on recent anti-Semitic attacks in the U.S. and on concerns that younger generations of Americans know little about what they went through.

-Hand-in-hand with a rabbi, survivor Mikhail Spektr said a prayer and lit a menorah in Moscow.
-He then sang songs for a crowd of people from Russia's Jewish community, accompanied by a fiddler and accordion player.
+Hand-in-hand with a rabbi, survivor Mikhail Spektr said a prayer and lit a Hanukkah candelabra in Moscow.
+He then took the microphone and sang for members of Russia's Jewish community, accompanied by a fiddler and accordion player.

 When the Nazis came, he recalled his grandfather telling him that they were "a civilized nation, they wouldn't do anything to us."